Critical Considerations When Choosing a Residential Real Estate Appraiser

 Appraisers are supposed to promote and maintain the public’s trust with clear communication of objective, fair and defensible appraisals in a manner that is not misleading.
 Real property issues are critical due to the enormity and/or importance of the asset; for many, our homes are the largest valued asset we own.
 When selecting an appraiser, interview the expert and consider the following:

-• Comparable sales are the most reliable indicators of market value, however, pending sales and competitive active listings should also be addressed in the analysis because sales may be over 30 days old and may not reflect current market trends.
-How would you like to buy a property in a market with rapidly changing values and not have that accounted for in the estimated market value for pre-listing appraisal?
-I have a software package that I subscribe to, that assists in the data analysis of MLS sales with up to two years of analysis breaking out time adjustments, gross living area adjustments, site adjustments and several other amenities.
+3) Comparable closed sales are the most reliable indicators of market value, however, pending sales and competitive active listings should also be considered in the analysis because sales are typically 30 to 60 days old and may not reflect current market trends.
+How would you feel if you buy a property in a market with rapidly changing values and not have that accounted for in the estimated market value by the appraisal report?

-• The appraiser should interview the agents of the comparable sales used in the analysis.
+4) The appraiser should interview the agents of the comparable sales used in the analysis.
 The agents can provide transaction and market insights that appraisers need to explore and understand.
-Since I am familiar with many of the long time, custom home and land agents, it assists in my knowledge of the market and I can call them to discuss, what is currently happening in our market.

-• And finally, is the assignment fee commensurate with a quality appraisal?
-If you are looking for the low bidder and you have a complex property (large custom home, large acreage or extensively improved property), you may not be best served selecting the low bidder unless they meet the above criteria.
-Often times the low bidder either doesn’t understand the complexity of the property or is not willing to put in the time that is required to understand, describe and analyze the project.
-Not that you have to overpay for an appraisal but the old adage of “You get what you pay for” does apply, and fees should not be the deciding factor in your decision.
+6) And finally, is the assignment fee commensurate with a quality appraisal?
+If you are looking for the low bidder or the fastest turn around time, you could be leading yourself into a direction that could impact your asset and/or the issue at hand as why you are looking for a competent appraiser.
+If you have a complex property (large custom home, large acreage or extensively improved property), you may not be best served selecting the low bidder unless they meet the above criteria.
+Sometimes the low bidder, either doesn’t understand the complexity of the property, or is not willing to put in the time, that is required to understand, describe and analyze the project.
+Not that you have to overpay for an appraisal, but the old-adage of “You get what you pay for” does apply, and fees shouldn’t be the deciding factor in your decision.
 The appraiser competency and their knowledge of the market and assignment should be a key issue in your selection process.
-I can truthfully tell you that I am not the lowest fee appraiser in the Temecula Valley.
-But I do provide a high level of service, which supports the fees that I charge.
-Finally you will always get a written proposal from me after I have reviewed your particular case and requirements.
-The proposal includes the fee, type of report to be completed and turn time, so that way you know exactly what you paying for, receiving and when to expect the completion of the assignment.
+I only handle Southwest Riverside County specializing in Temecula, Murrieta, Wildomar, Menifee, Lake Elsinore, Hemet, San Jacinto, Perris, Anza and Aguanga.
+Consequently I am familiar with these markets and I since I reside in Temecula, you don’t have to be concerned over my knowledge of these market areas.